wmhilton-stoplight/platform-docs/2a.-style-guides/a.style-guide-projects.md

 ![style-guide-feedback2.png](https://meta.stoplight.io/api/v1/projects/cHJqOjI/images/GqiaANFtj80)

-See [our blog](https://blog.stoplight.io/explore-these-top-api-style-guide-resources) to learn more about incorporating style guides into your governance program.
+See [this blog](https://blog.stoplight.io/explore-these-top-api-style-guide-resources) to learn more about incorporating style guides into your governance program.

 ## Style Guide Types